How to Buy Royal Mail Shares UK in 2022- A Beginner’s Guide

 This broker only offers CFD trading for shares, but you get access to hundreds of global companies.
 If you want to increase the size of your investment, you can trade with leverage up to 20:1.
 Plus500 is a UK-based broker with an FCA license, and it’s parent company is listed on the London stock exchange, so it’s a very trustworthy platform.

 Plus500 doesn’t charge any trade commissions and the spreads are highly competitive.
 In addition to shares, Plus500 also offers forex trading, commodity trading, and cryptocurrency trading, all in the form of CFDs.
-Note, though, that you won’t get access to trading signals or custom strategy development tools if you want to get into active trading for these assets.
+Note, though, that you won’t get access to trading signals or custom strategy development tools if you want to get into active trading for these assets.80.5% of retail investor accounts lose money when trading CFDs with this provider.
+Sponsored ad.

 Mail Volume is Rising